Multivariate Gaussian Approximation for Random Forest via Region-based Stabilization: Introduction

 Many practical versions of random forests are truly adaptive~\citep{breiman2001random}.
 From a theoretical perspective, a condition that bridges adaptive and non-adaptive random forest is that of \emph{honesty} considered in various forms in~\cite{biau2008consistency,biau2012analysis}.
 Roughly speaking, an honest (random) tree is defined as a tree that avoids using the same training labels for both selecting split-points for the tree construction process, and for making the predictions.
 This essentially makes the random forest non-adaptive for all statistical analysis purposes.
-This condition was further examined in detail by \cite{wager2018estimation}.
+This condition was further examined in detail in \cite{wager2018estimation}.
 Specifically, they argue that honesty-type conditions are essentially \emph{necessary} to obtain point-wise asymptotic \emph{Gaussianity} of non-bagging random forest predictions, and provide various examples.
 However, we would like to remark here that Gaussian limits (and other non-Gaussian limits) might be possible under certain non-standard scalings.

-Alternatively,~\cite{scornet2015consistency} and~\cite{chi2022asymptotic} studied consistency of adaptive random forest (without requiring any honesty-type conditions) under additive model assumptions on the truth and with CART splitting criterion respectively.
-We are not aware of any further theoretical analysis of statistical properties (e.g., minimax rates and asymptotic normality) of random forests without honest-type conditions.
-Apart from studying classical statistical properties, works such as \cite{mentch2020randomization} and \cite{tan2022cautionary} have also looked at explanations for the better (or worse) performance of random forests and related methods over other approaches with similar or comparable statistical properties.
+Alternatively,~\cite{scornet2015consistency} and~\cite{chi2022asymptotic} studied consistency of adaptive random forest (without requiring any honesty-type conditions) under additive model assumptions on the truth and with CART splitting criterion, respectively.
+We are not aware of any further theoretical analysis of statistical properties (e.g., minimax rates and asymptotic normality) of random forests without honesty-type conditions.
+Apart from studying classical statistical properties, works such as \cite{mentch2020randomization} and \cite{tan2022cautionary} have also looked at explanations for the stronger (or weaker) performance of random forests and related methods over other approaches with similar or comparable statistical properties.